Shimin233/Python100days/Day6/Tuples and strings.md

 #isdigit() #if a string has only numbers then True, else False

-#islower() #if a string contains at least one case-sensitive element and they are all lowercase, then True, else False
+#islower() #if a string contains at least one case-sensitive element and they are all lowercase, then True, else False; for non-Latin letters, like Chinese, it returns False since they have nothing to do with lower/uppercase

 #isupper() #if a string has at least one case-sensitive element and all of them are uppercase, then True, else False